 This policy supports the Council's Strategic objectives of increasing housing choice, sustaining safe and secure communities and supporting the elderly and vulnerable, given that its intention is to enable residents who choose to live independently in their own home, have the ability to do so rather than being obliged to move into residential or nursing care homes.

 7. Equality Impact Assessment

-This revision of the Housing Assistance Policy has been subject to an Equality Impact Assessment which may be viewed at (LINK)
+This revision of the Housing Assistance Policy has been subject to an Equality Impact Assessment.